nodejs/package-examples/guide/02-single-file-package/classic-commonjs/README.md

 ---
-description: Creating a single-file CommonJS package in Node.js
+description: Guide on how to create a single-file CommonJS package in Node.js
 ---

 # Single-file CommonJS package